 “You have a lot to learn about women.”

 What is that supposed to mean?
 The young lord’s temple twitched.

 Perhaps feeling generous, the older man decided to give his junior a lesson before departing:

 “Unlike us men, a responsible woman will only choose one partner at a time.
 It’s simply a biological imperative given how they reproduce.
 And for that, the Holy Father has made them the better judges of character.”
 Alistair declared as he looked at Pascal in the eyes.
 “If Your Grace cannot tell whom Her Highness has chosen, then you are not the man we all hope you are.”

 —– * * * —–

 It wasn’t until late that night, after King Alistair and his three remaining armigers began the trip north, when his bodyguard and long-time companion Lennox spoke out:

 “<You sure about this?>” He asked Alistair through private telepathy. “<You know as well as I do that you could stay for ‘least another week.
 The clans are not bickering as much as you claimed.>”

 “<Yes, I am.>” The King stood firm in his decision. “<As much as I want Sylviane to succeed, Lennox, I cannot be confident of it.
-I have given her enough help that, should she win, she would already be indebted to me.
-But if she fails, there will be a fallout — consequences that we cannot afford to be caught up in.>”
+I have given her enough help that, should she win, she will already be indebted to me.
+But if she fails, there will be fallout — consequences that we cannot afford to be caught up in.>”